 Population by age is a useful statistic to consider when analyzing bicycling and walking trips and computing rates.
 For example, knowing the population distribution by age for the state (Figure 1.3) is helpful in analyzing bicyclist and pedestrian crashes (Chapter 4: Infrastructure Analysis and Recommendations).
 Understanding the share of the population held by each age range allows the analysis to identify which age ranges experience a disproportionate share of crashes.

-Figure 1.1: Rural vs. Urban Population
+Figure 1.1: 2020 rural vs. urban population

-with a population of 2,500 or greater to be "urban."
+The US Census Bureau considers any area with a population of 2,500 or greater to be "urban."

-Source: U.S. Census Bureau, 2010 Census.
+Source: U.S. Census Bureau 2020 Census